jon-hanson/javapickling/README.md

 but it did lead me to the [Pickling Combinators paper](http://research.microsoft.com/en-us/um/people/akenn/fun/picklercombinators.pdf), which, although aimed at functional languages, had some interesting ideas which at first glance might translate to Java.
 One weekend of coding later I had a working basic implementation.

+# To-Do List

+1. Unit tests:
+    1. More comprehensive tests.
+    1. Individual unit tests for picklers.
+1. Reflection based generation of pciklers for classes.
+1. More Javadocs and general documentation.